Steps of the eviction process in New York:

 Once rent is considered late, the landlord can begin the eviction process by serving the tenant with proper notice.

-In New York, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month, if the tenancy is less than one year).
+In New York, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, they must first terminate the tenancy by giving a proper 30-days’ notice to move out.

 Once the tenancy ends, if the tenant remains on the property, the landlord can move forward and file an eviction lawsuit.